Avast VPN vs. NordVPN

 The Bottom Line

 That’s not to say Avast VPN doesn’t have its good points though.
 After all, disrupters have to work harder to get market attention.
-Avast definitely offers a few features you won’t find with NordVPN, such as its Smart VPN feature and some tempting pricing offers.
+Avast definitely offers a few features you won’t find with NordVPN, such as its Smart VPN feature and 60-day free trial.
+And of course, there’s that Avast antivirus software, which NordVPN’s Threat Protection feature currently cannot match.

 We would recommend NordVPN, but we recognize that some of you may benefit from signing up with Avast.
 In the end, it comes down to knowing your particular needs.